biilmann/google-sheets-node-api/README.md

 ## Thanks
-This is a fairly major rewrite of code by [samcday](https://github.com/samcday). original version [here](https://github.com/samcday/node-google-spreadsheets)
+This is a fairly major rewrite of [node-google-spreadsheet](https://github.com/theoephraim/node-google-spreadsheet).
 Also big thanks fo GoogleClientLogin for dealing with authentication.

 ## License
-node-google-spreadsheets is free and unencumbered public domain software.
+google-sheets-node-api is free and unencumbered public domain software.
 For more information, see the accompanying UNLICENSE file.